volume-em/empanada-napari-docs/docs/index.rst

-This version of empanada-napari was created by Abhishek Bhardwaj and Madeline Barry `<https://cmm.ccr.cancer.gov/volume-em/>`_ :octicon:`link-external`
+This version of empanada-napari was created by Abhishek Bhardwaj `<https://cmm.ccr.cancer.gov/volume-em/>`_ :octicon:`link-external`